-Co-operatives financial reporting requirements are dependent on their size as either small co-operatives or large co-operatives:
+Under the Co-operatives National Law Act 2020, co-operatives financial reporting requirements are dependent on their size as either small co-operatives or large co-operatives:

-- Small co-operatives has not issued shares to more than 20 prospective members or where it has done this, amount raised by issuing those shares does not exceed \$2 million and no securities on issue to non-members it satisfies at least two of the following criteria: - i. consolidated revenue is less than \$8 million; - ii. consolidated gross assets are less than \$4 million at the end of the financial year; - iii. has fewer than 30 employees at the end of the financial year. - Large co-operatives a large co-operative must satisfy two of the following criteria in a financial year: - i. consolidated revenue of \$8 million or more; - ii. consolidated gross assets of \$4 million or more; - iii. has 30 or more employees.
+- Small co-operatives a co-operative is classified as a small co-operative for a financial year if it does not issue shares to more than 20 prospective members exceeding \$2 million or securities to the public and it satisfies at least two of the following criteria: - i. consolidated revenue is less than \$8 million; - ii. consolidated gross assets are less than \$4 million; - iii. has fewer than 30 employees. - Large co-operatives a large co-operative must satisfy two of the following criteria in a financial year: - i. consolidated revenue of \$8 million or more; - ii. consolidated gross assets of \$4 million or more; - iii. has 30 or more employees.